WhiteCoin Market Capitalization Tops $41.81 Million (XWC)

-WhiteCoin (XWC) traded flat against the US dollar during the 1-day period ending at 10:00 AM E.T. on September 17th.
-One WhiteCoin coin can currently be purchased for about $0.0547 or 0.00000210 BTC on major cryptocurrency exchanges.
-WhiteCoin has a total market cap of $41.81 million and approximately $243.40 worth of WhiteCoin was traded on exchanges in the last 24 hours.
-During the last seven days, WhiteCoin has traded flat against the US dollar.
+WhiteCoin (XWC) traded flat against the US dollar during the 24 hour period ending at 10:00 AM Eastern on September 23rd.
+One WhiteCoin coin can currently be purchased for approximately $0.0547 or 0.00000210 BTC on popular exchanges.
+During the last week, WhiteCoin has traded flat against the US dollar.
+WhiteCoin has a total market capitalization of $41.81 million and $143.91 worth of WhiteCoin was traded on exchanges in the last day.

 - MegaCoin (MEC) traded down 2.2% against the dollar and now trades at $4.30 or 0.00015776 BTC.